Maryland Eviction Notice

 Step 3: Serve the Tenant

-The landlord must ensure the tenant receives a copy of the filed documents.
-This can be done through the sheriff or by certified mail.
+Landlords must ensure tenants receive a copy of the filed documents.
+Additionally, they can accomplish this through the sheriff or by certified mail.

 Step 4: Court Hearing

-The tenant must appear in court on the specified date.
-If the tenant fails to appear or the judge rules in favor of the landlord, a judgment for possession will be issued.
+Tenants must appear in court on the specified date.
+Furthermore, if tenants fail to appear or judges rule in favor of landlords, courts will issue a judgment for possession.

 Step 5: Notice to Vacate